ThomasHEaton/UIEX/README.md

 }
 ```

-Will load the UXML file `Resources/RedOwl/Demo/DemoElementLayout.uxml`
+Would load the UXML file `Resources/RedOwl/Demo/DemoElementLayout.uxml`

 ### UXMLReference

-Use this attribute on fields of a RedOwl editor class and it will populate the field with the object from the UXML file loaded using the query system - if the name given is blank it will use the fields name to query for the element within the UXML
+Use this attribute on `RedOwlClasses` fields and it will populate the field with the object loaded from the UXML file using the query system

+Optionally if the name given is blank it will use the fields name to query for the element within the loaded UXML

 ```cs
 namespace RedOwl.Demo